 “Preschool for All will create a preschool system that provides our children with the supportive, joyful learning environments they need to thrive, while alleviating a huge financial burden and barrier to participation in the workforce for families, and particularly for women,” said Multnomah County Commissioner Jessica Vega Pederson, who led the creation of the program.
 “It will help us retain and attract good teachers and assistant teachers by paying them a living wage, and provide culturally-specific learning options for our diverse community.”

 In the coming months, Multnomah County will work to bring on staff to manage the Preschool for All program, finalize an agreement for coaching and professional development for preschool providers, and form the advisory group that will oversee the work.
-Updated information will be posted on this webpage when it is available.
+This one-page overview includes a timeline for Preschool for All implementation.

 A strong body of research suggests that investing in early childhood learning returns up to $10 in benefits for every dollar spent.
 Yet the children who currently experience barriers to preschool include:

 - Black, Brown, Indigenous, and all children of color;

 - Children whose families live under the Self-Sufficiency Standard;

 - Children who speak languages other than English;

 - Children of teen parents, or in military families;